webmaster128/key-namespacing/README.md

 databases such auch leveldb with the following properties:

 1. Application level namespaces and keys can have any length and binary value
-2. Collision resistent, i.e. two keys in different namespaces can never have the same binary encoding
+2. Collision resistant, i.e. two keys in different namespaces can never have the same binary encoding
 3. Lexicographically sort order within a namespace remains intact
 4. Lexicographically sort order of namespaces